ReactConf/nextjs-boilerplate-reactconf-ir2020/README.md

 4. Run `npm install` in order to install dependencies.<br  />

-_At this point you can run `npm start` to see the example app at `http://localhost:4000`.
+5.At this point you can run `npm start` to see the example app at `http://localhost:4000`.
 You can easily change this port by changing  the `.env` file ._

- ## License

- This project is licensed under the GPL license, Copyright (c) 2020 Milad Heydari.